-School culture is essential to fostering a safe environment for student academic and social-emotional development at Lampasas Middle School.
+School culture is essential to fostering a safe academic and social-emotional development environment at Lampasas Middle School.
 We desire a campus where students feel safe and protected to reach their potential.
 We continue to focus on campus safety.
 In the past, we have had many opportunities for students to connect to Lampasas Middle School through campus beautification projects, extra-curricular activities, student leadership activities, and themed weeks to encourage student participation.
 We started the year with our Minnow Camp, an opportunity for our incoming 6th graders to come to our campus before the school year starts.
 This event allows incoming 6th-grade students to be introduced to procedures, culture, and middle school staff.
-Students also learn how to navigate the campus, find their teacher's classrooms, and get to know other students.
+Students also learn how to navigate the campus, find their teacher's classrooms, and get to know other students as our LMS Student Leadership Committee teaches them about our school culture, expectations, and layout.
 In addition, we are excited to bring back our Start With Hello week.
-Start With Hello week helps students make contact with other students outside their regular social group, helping them realize that it is not difficult to help others feel included in a school environment.
-We will also implement Badger Coins, a student reward program in which students are rewarded for good behavior and have the opportunity to shop for items in our school store.
-We have counselors regularly visit with students to ensure they work through difficulties students may experience throughout the year.
+Start With Hello Week helps students make contact with other students outside their regular social group, helping them realize that it is not difficult to help others feel included in a school environment.
+We also provide students with information to bring awareness to multiple causes to include: